Trump Blocks Large-Scale Sanctions Planned Against North Korea -- 2nd Update

 Mr. Trump "was not suggesting a reversal of what was already announced," this person said.
 Rather, "he was talking about not moving forward with additional large-scale sanctions," the person said.

-White House officials didn't clarify what particular sanctions Mr. Trump had in mind when he issued his statement Friday.
-The Treasury Department's press office referred questions on the matter to the White House.
+The White House didn't say that what particular sanctions Mr. Trump had in mind when he issued his statement Friday.
+But late Friday evening, other officials confirmed that Mr. Trump's comments should be interpreted as a signal his administration wasn't currently planning additional sanctions.

 White House press secretary Sarah Sanders said that Mr. Trump's relationship with North Korean leader Kim Jong Un had a bearing on the decision.